 Each August members will be asked to re-confirm ongoing interest with an annual opt in process.

 I do not allow visits with puppies before vaccinations.
 This policy is to prevent the spread of disease, particularly Parvovirus, which can not only kill that whole litter within mere days, it is notoriously difficult to eradicate from the property and can affect future litters as well.
 Their safety is of the utmost importance to me.
 The first day they can meet you is the day you take them home.

 It is strongly recommended that you avoid pet stores, and dog parks with your new puppy until the full course of booster shots are completed by your veterinarian.
 You should also NOT allow your puppy to WALK through the vet’s lobby, they sterilize exam tables after every pet but they do not always mind the floor.
 It’s one of those little things that never cross people’s minds.

 Puppies are ready to go at 8 weeks old and must be picked up no later than 10 weeks of age.

 My puppies are handled daily from birth.
-They are typically born right in the center of my home where I can keep a very close eye on them day and night.
+They are born right in the center of my home where I can keep a very close eye on them day and night.
 When they’re a little older they graduate to the downstairs nursery where we can spread the puppy pen out much wider.
 Through that room the older dogs come and go as they please to their fenced in play yard.
-So, puppies get used to all sorts of household sounds and action, they play with my kids, and meet the other dachshunds.
+So my puppies are raised in an active family environment.
+They get used to all sorts of household sounds and action, they play with my kids, and meet the other dachshunds.

 PLEASE do not adopt a puppy if you cannot cope with, or your living arrangements will not tolerate, a few nights of puppy crying.